1 of 3

 The GM Walking 7 Steps to Success Guide will help you to achieve your vision.
 It includes further information, tips and useful links on the following 7 steps;

-Check out free Apps and Websites to help you to Work Out a Mile and can help you to Plan a Walking Route if you need some support or inspiration.
+There are many free Apps and websites to help you Working Out a Mile or help you to Planning a Walking Route if you are looking for support or inspiration.
+These downloads include the direct links you will need.
 The Go Jauntly app has some walks specific to Greater Manchester- check it out here.

 Working out how far a mile is or how far you have walked isn’t always easy.
-Why not try these ideas to help you;
+Why not try the following ideas to help you;

 • At a steady pace a mile is about 20 minutes walking.
 Time yourself walking

-• You can use free technology on your phone to help count your steps.
+• Using free technology on your phone/tablet can help you to help count your steps.
 A mile is about 2,000 steps.
+Check out the download suggestions above.

 • Decide how long you want to walk for, set a timer on your phone for half that time.
 When the alarm rings, turn around and walk back to the start.